One Thousand and One Nights: Evolving Arabic versions

 In the mid-20th century, the scholar Nabia Abbott found a document with a few lines of an Arabic work with the title The Book of the Tale of a Thousand Nights, dating from the ninth century.
 This is the earliest known surviving fragment of the Nights.
 The first reference to the Arabic version under its full title The One Thousand and One Nights appears in Cairo in the 12th century.
 Professor Dwight Reynolds describes the subsequent transformations of the Arabic version:

 Two main Arabic manuscript traditions of the Nights are known: the Syrian and the Egyptian.
-The Syrian tradition is primarily represented by the earliest extensive manuscript of the Nights, a fourteenth- or fifteenth-century Syrian manuscript now known as the Galland Manuscript.
+The Syrian tradition is primarily represented by the earliest extensive manuscript of the Nights, the Galland Manuscript written sometime between AD 1450 and 1593.
 It and surviving copies of it are much shorter and include fewer tales than the Egyptian tradition.
 It is represented in print by the so-called Calcutta I (1814–1818) and most notably by the 'Leiden edition' (1984).
 The Leiden Edition, prepared by Muhsin Mahdi, is the only critical edition of 1001 Nights to date, believed to be most stylistically faithful representation of medieval Arabic versions currently available.

 Texts of the Egyptian tradition emerge later and contain many more tales of much more varied content; a much larger number of originally independent tales have been incorporated into the collection over the centuries, most of them after the Galland manuscript was written, and were being included as late as in the 18th and 19th centuries.

 All extant substantial versions of both recensions share a small common core of tales: